Helen Whitaker: Girl Guides

 she would give regular talks on Girl Guiding's history, structure, aims and training.

-By 1924 she was Head of the Publication Department at the Girl Guides’ Association HQ in London.
+By 1924 she was head of the publication department at the Girl Guides’ Association HQ in London.
 In the same year she attended an international camp at Foxlease attended by 1,100 Guides.
 As part of the programme she presented a Pageant of Womanhood, highlighting the contributions to history that a procession of remarkable women have made through the ages, beginning with Boadicea.

-After moving to York in 1926, Whitaker became District Commissioner for Bedale and Wensleydale Guides and a Commissioner for British Guides Abroad, in which latter capacity she visited the British Rhine Garrison Guides in 1928, which was run for children of the Army of Occupation.
+After moving to York in 1926, Whitaker became district commissioner for Bedale and Wensleydale Guides and a commissioner for British Guides Abroad, in which latter capacity she visited the British Rhine Garrison Guides in 1928, which was run for children of the Army of Occupation.

-After her death, the Publications Department of the Girl Guides’ Association's HQ was named in her memory and the Colours of the Rhine Garrison Guides were displayed there.
+After her death, the publications department of the Girl Guides’ Association's HQ was named in her memory and the colours of the Rhine Garrison Guides were displayed there.

 Other

 Whitaker was painted by society portrait artist, Ambrose McEvoy, in 1919.

 She was on the committee of the Women Voters’ League for Licensing Reform in 1922.
-Its objectives included to meet the demands of women voters for information regarding the sale and supply of alcohol, and to consider this from the point of view of women and children.
+Its objectives included meeting the demands of women voters for information regarding the sale and supply of alcohol, and considering this from the point of view of women and children.
 In 1923, she was president of the Women's Total Abstinence Union.